 Delete Record:

-First you need to select a row from the list popup and then click the Delete Button.
+The current record shall be deleted once the Delete button is clicked.
 The row will be deleted in the data source.
 The deleted row will not be available while navigating in the iFlexform.

 Validation:

 By default, when the focus moves from control to another control or If you click any button inside iFlexform, validation occurs based on the validation group specified in controls (as control name of the iFlexform).
 If the validation fails, focus will remain in the same control.